knpuniversity/contributing/knpu/bug-reproducer.md

 ## Opening the Bug Issue

 Go back to the Symfony repository and click to open a new issue.
 Yep, this is a "Bug Report".
-Ah, this is nice!
-We already have a nice outline of all the info needed.
+And, this is cool!
+We have a nice outline of all the info needed.
 Affected versions: `master`.
 This *could* be a bug on a stable version, and that *is* something we could check.
-But, since it would be such a critical and obvious bug, it's probably not on the stabl eversion.
+But, since it would be such a critical and obvious bug, it's probably just on `master`.

 For description, let's describe what we're trying to do.
-I'll also upload my error.
-Oh, and I forgot a description: I'll reference part of the error message for this.
+I'll also upload my error screenshot.
+Oh, and I forgot a title: I'll reference part of the error message for this.

 ## Pushing the Reproducer to GitHub

 Under "How to Reproduce", ah, *this* is where our issue will *shine*!
-We need to push our test project up to GitHub so we can share it.
+Let's push our test project up to GitHub so we can share it.

 Move back to the terminal, stop the web server, then initialize a new Git repository
 with: